Church For You

 Big or Small?

 Some people really like attending a big church.
-Big churches can offer a variety of programs and options and will often have the money to provide special services that smaller churches cannot afford.
-The music in worship will often have a more “professional” polish and the church may even offer multiple worship services to suit the tastes of different parts of the church.
+Big churches often offer a greater variety of programs/services/ministries that smaller churches often cannot afford or choose not to.
+The music and songs in bigger churches may have a more “professional” feel and the church may even offer multiple service times to suit the tastes of different parts of the church.
 Other people prefer attending a smaller church, often because they feel lost in a bigger church.
-Small churches can offer a better opportunity to get to know more people and to feel more like a family.
-Small churches may not have as many programs or services, but they can feel more friendly and comfortable for many people.
+Small churches can often offer a better opportunity to get to know more people and to feel more like a family.
+Small churches may not always have as many programs or services, but they can feel more friendly and comfortable for many people.
 How do you know if a big church or a small one is right for you?
-There’s really no way to know for sure until you try both and see which one you prefer.
+There’s really no way to know for sure until you've experienced both.
+But recognize that each church is a living thing, made up of its members, so may be in the process of growth and change over time too!

 Contemporary or Traditional?

-Churches also vary in their worship style.
-Some prefer to sing modern worship songs in a contemporary style, while others like the older hymns.
+Churches also vary in their worship style, particularly when it comes to music but also other service elements.
+Some prefer to sing modern worship songs in a contemporary and relaxed style with dim lighting, while others like the older hymns or follow more formal patterns and attire.
 Still other churches blend the old and new in a “blended worship” style.
-If you have strong feelings about worship style, you may want to call the church and ask or visit their web site and find out if they are more contemporary or traditional.
+If you have strong feelings about worship style, you may want to call the church and ask some questions or visit their website/socials to learn more— or discuss it with a friend or someone you know who attends there.

 Who Gets Baptized?